josdejong/tabular-json/src/content/pages/index.md

 - A replacement for CSV without its ambiguities and limitation of tabular data structures
 - A replacement for JSON without its verbosity with tabular data
-- A replacement for NDJSON without its verbosity
+- A replacement for NDJSON

 Real world JSON data often consists of an array with nested objects like a list of products, a list of messages, or a list of clients.
 This is verbose to write in JSON because all field names are repeated for every item in the array.
 This common data structure can be written much more compact in a tabular way, like CSV.
 Adding support for tables in a superset of JSON gives the best of both worlds.